debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

   with access restricted to the features it needs.
 For instance, the official BTCPayServer setup uses admin macaroon to access LND.
 This repository uses a special macaroon that prevents spending funds.
 * Zero attack surface of Docker.
 * Automated setup with declarative approach avoids bugs from typos and tiredness.
-Such can happen very easily when setting up automatically.
+Such issues can happen very easily when setting up manually.
 * If you're a newbie, letting someone experienced in information security help you leads to better security.
 * All packages have signatures checked, some even had code reviewed.
 To my knowledge various Docker setups don't check signatures, so this project should be safer.
 * All official builds are performed in a dedicated Qubes VM, which should make it very hard to compromise.
 * All GPG keys are checked with [`sqck`](https://github.com/Kixunil/sqck).
-* Most packages are built deterministically
+* Almost all packages are built deterministically

 Known room for improvement:

 * The builds could be made safer by reviewing Debian build tools and making sure they can't be compromised by bad inputs.
 Then reviewing all build systems to make sure they either don't execute custom build-time logic or isolate such login in a separate VM.
-* The remaining packages (`electrs`, `ridetheln`, `thunderhub`) could be built deterministically
+* `thunderhub` could be built deterministically
-* **Neither** the code nor the output was widely reviewed by independent developers
+* **Neither** the code nor the output was widely reviewed by **independent** developers
 * Automated backups could be added - this is high priority issue that should be solved in upcoming months. (#53)

 That being said, I don't know of a comparable project that has significatnly better security.
 Would love to learn